roberts-andy/RetailSynapseHack/Challenge-3.md

 Let's try and answer these three questions:
 * How many rows are in each of the files?
 * How many transactions per month are there in the header file?
-* How are the top 10 customers in the dataset baeed on total amount spent?
+* Who are the top 10 customers in the dataset baseed on total amount spent?

 ## Note
 There are several ways to approach this problem.
 Try one or several approaches.
 When you speak to your coach to show your results you should be able to explain why you chose a given approach.
 Note - you don't need to answer every question with each approach you try.